 Cape Fear Academy strives to make it possible for all interested and qualified applicant families to afford to attend.
 There are two avenues by which tuition reduction may be sought.
-Students who wish to be considered based solely on their merit as applicants, unrelated to family income, may apply throught the Cape Fear Academy Scholars Program.
+Students who wish to be considered based solely on their merit as applicants, unrelated to family income, may apply through the Cape Fear Academy Scholars Program.
 Those who wish to be considered for assistance based on family income may consider the need-based financial aid program.

 The Cape Fear Academy Scholars Program

 Providing the opportunity for an outstanding CFA education through tuition reduction to students in our community who demonstrate academic achievement, talent, leadership, and exemplary character.
-Multiple gifts, renewable through graduation will be awarded, ranging from $1000 to full tuition.
+Multiple gifts, renewable through graduation will be awarded, ranging from $1000 to half tuition.